Andre601/mkdocs-materialx/docs/contributing/index.md

 # Contributing

-Material for MkDocs is an actively maintained and constantly evolving project serving a diverse user base with versatile backgrounds and needs.
+MaterialX for MkDocs is an actively maintained and constantly evolving project serving a diverse user base with versatile backgrounds and needs.
 In order to efficiently address the requirements of all our users, evaluate change requests, and fix bugs, we put in a lot of work.